Shellywell123/Skate-3-Texture-Tools/README.md

 </p>

 ### [Current Progress](https://github.com/Shellywell123/Skate-3-Texture-Tools/blob/main/docs/current-progress.md)
+Currently Moddable:
+ - Create a charachter textures such as clothing, skateboard parts, tatto and brand decals Crrently UnModdable:
+ - Menu textures
+ - start screen

-created batch files:
+ - map textures such as sky or ground created batch files:
  - to automate removing `INSTALL` data in RPCS3, which is required each time you launch modded Skate 3
  - to automate importing my modded textures into the RPCS3 Skate 3 ROM directory on my machine